GACJ/handbellSLDs/README.md

 Handle - support is needed for the overhang at the end of the square section, otherwise it tends to droop

+The Grommit still need a bit of work, it isn't quite optimised yet - will do this asap.

 * Learning to Ring Handbells - https://www.handbellringing.co.uk/ - various blog entries on constructing your own dummy handbells
 * Handbell Manager - https://handbellmanager.changeringing.co.uk/ - an interface between USB controllers and various ringing simulators, such as Abel, BelTower, RingingRoom and Muster
 * Handbell Stadium - https://handbellstadium.org/ - a 3D simulator for changeringing on handbells that requires USB dummy handbells